About Virginia Western :: College Policies

 Responsible Dept.: Dean of Student Services/Registrar

 VWCC has access to electronic student records and stores physical student information records.
 Electronic records are maintained within the Virginia Community College System's (VCCS) centrally housed PeopleSoft Student Information System (SIS).
-The information is protected in accordance with the requirements outlined in IS027000.
-The VCCS maintains a "mirrored snap shot" of all SIS data at the Greenfield Center in Botetourt County.
-All student records are encrypted and sent daily to the Greenfield Center VCCS disaster site.
+The information is protected in accordance with the requirements outlined in ISO27002.
+The VCCS maintains a "mirrored snap shot" of all SIS data at QTS in Richmond, VA which is then backed up to Equinix in Northern Virginia.

-Physical student records are maintained in fire proof cabinets in a secured/gated room inside the Records Office located in Chapman Hall, which is also locked when the Records Office is not open for business.
-During hours of operation, the Records Office is always staffed to insure records security.
 The student records contain such items as: application for admission, grade change forms, experiential credit forms, transcripts, transcript requests, plan changes, change of personal information, advanced standing credit, administrative withdrawals, etc. In accordance with the Commonwealth of Virginia Records Retention and Disposition Schedule in the Virginia Public Records Management Manual, hard copy data is maintained for three years after the student's last date of attendance; electronic data is not purged.
 Disposal of student records is handled through a third-party document disposal company to destroy physical student records safely and securely.